Translate Website | Traducir Sitio Web

 Secure access is a role assigned by the County Recorder to an individual which requires fingerprinting to:

-A secure access role assigned by the County Recorder to an individual who is authorized to configure hardware, software and network settings.
-An ERDS System Administrator may not be a DOJ approved Computer Security Auditor, Authorized Submitter, Agent or Vendor of ERDS.
+A Secure Access role assigned by the County Recorder to an individual who is authorized to configure hardware, software, and network settings, and to maintain ERDS security functions.
+An ERDS System Administrator may not be a Computer Security Auditor, Authorized Submitter, Agent, or Certified Vendor of ERDS Software.
 This role requires fingerprinting.

-A secure access role assigned by the County Recorder to an individual who is authorized to configure accounts, assign roles, and issue credentials.
-An ERDS Account Administrator may not be a DOJ approved Computer Security Auditor, Authorized Submitter, Agent or Vendor of ERDS.
+A Secure Access role assigned by the County Recorder to an individual who is authorized to configure accounts, assign roles, and issue credentials.
+An ERDS Account Administrator may not be a Computer Security Auditor, Authorized Submitter, Agent, or Certified Vendor of ERDS Software.
 This role requires fingerprinting.

 No person shall be granted secure access if her or she has been convicted of a felony, has been convicted or a misdemeanor related to theft, fraud, or a crime of moral turpitude, or if her or she has pending criminal charges for any of these crimes.
 A plea of guilty or no contest, a verdict resulting in conviction, or the forfeiture of bail, shall be a conviction pursuant to Government Code section, 27395 (a), irrespective of a subsequent order under section 1203.4 of the Penal Code.

 This is the form completed by an individual in order to have a fingerprint background record check done.
-Background Check and Live Scan forms can be downloaded and filled out; one is given to the operator who processes your fingerprints (see Question #19); one is sent to the Department of Justice along with your application; and one is kept for your records.
+The form can be downloaded and filled out at: Background Check and Live Scan; one is given to the operator who processes your fingerprints (see Question #17); one is sent to the Department of Justice along with your application; and one is kept for your records.
 Leave the last three boxes on the form blank.

 To find out where to have this process done, access the Public Live Scan Sites web site or call your local law enforcement agency.
 Send a completed form to the Department of Justice with your application; keep a form for your records.
 The fee for this process is separate from the Department of Justice fee and is charged to you at the time the prints are taken and can vary, depending on where you go.

-The Department of Justice has limited statutory authority to issue an exemption from electronic submission.
-If an exemption is sought, the individual shall use the FD 258 fingerprint card to have their fingerprints rolled and complete a Request for Exemption from Mandatory Electronic Fingerprint Submission form (BCCII 9004).
-Contact the Electronic Recording Delivery System Program to obtain the FD 258 and BCII 9004 forms.
+The individual shall use the FD 258 fingerprint card to have their fingerprints rolled at a local law enforcement agency.
+Contact the Electronic Recording Delivery System (ERDS) Program to obtain the FD 258.

-The fee is $32 for the Department of Justice and $24 for the Federal Bureau of Investigation.
+$32.00 per for the Department of Justice and $17.00 for the Federal Bureau of Investigation.

 Yes, you still need fingerprints taken and a criminal record background check for an Electronic Recording Delivery System secure access role.